ffimnsr-ext/masstransit-demo-343b510c9202/README.md

-# Microservices Event Bus Communcation Using MassTransit
+# Microservices Event Bus Communication Using MassTransit

 This repo contains demo project that implements MassTransit to communicate through Event Bus.
 Please check this article to know more: